jshawl/recipe_box/README.md

 # Approach:

   Trying to write most of the code myself to learn Rails and keep my GEMS to a minimum.

 # Unsolved Issues:

   I need to finish my 2nd static page the converter.
 Also, I need to update the user authentication so that user's can only update and edit their own recipes.
-This proved challenging with GEMS.
+  This proved challenging without GEMS.